-The Institute Director, Professor Sara Grimes, along with a distinguished Executive Committee work with faculty, students, and alumni from over twenty-five departments and eleven faculties.
-The KMDI community also extends to research and business in the public and private sectors to develop new projects.
-Our entrepreneurial operations team supports the research community by identifying potential collaborators and working to access new funding opportunities.
+KMDI-Semaphore is an interdisciplinary research institute, situated in the Faculty of Information at the University of Toronto.
+KMDI-Semaphore’s Director, Professor Sara Grimes, along with a distinguished Executive Committee work with faculty, students, and alumni from over twenty-five departments and eleven faculties across the Tri-Campus.
+The KMDI community extends to researchers, non-profits, policymakers and businesses in both the public and private sectors.
+Our team supports the research community by identifying potential collaborations, supporting new projects, and working to access new funding opportunities.

 The Knowledge Media Design Institute (KMDI) was founded in 1996 by Professor Ron Baecker, and was UofT’s first virtual institute.
 Our researchers and students explore, design, and critique the knowledge media that enable people to communicate, create, learn, share, and collaborate.
 Today, the KMDI is in the process of merging with the Semaphore Research Cluster, which was co-founded in 2011 by Professors Matt Ratto, Sara Grimes, and Rhonda McEwen, as part of the Inclusive Design Institute (IDI).
 Semaphore generates action research into the technosocial dimensions of mobile, pervasive, digital and virtual technologies, that is aimed at supporting marginalized groups and individuals.